RavinSG/obsidian-cyber/Security Information and Event Management.md

 SIEM tools provide a series of *dashboards* that visually organise data into categories, allowing users to select the data they wish to analyse.
 Different SIEM tools have different dashboard types that display the information you have access to.

 SIEM tools also come with different hosting options, including *on-premise and cloud*.
 Organisations may choose one hosting option over another based on a security team member’s expertise.
-For example, because a cloud-hosted version tends to be easier to set up, use, and maintain than an on-premise version, a less experienced security team may choose this option for their organization.
+For example, because a cloud-hosted version tends to be easier to set up, use, and maintain than an on-premise version, a less experienced security team may choose this option for their organisation.

 ### The future of SIEM tools